Atheros

-Qualcomm Atheros is a developer of semiconductor chips for network communications, particularly wireless chipsets.
+Atheros Communications, Inc. was an American computer networking company independently active from 1998 to 2011.
+It produced semiconductor chips for network communications, particularly wireless chipsets.
 The company was founded under the name T-Span Systems in 1998 by experts in signal processing and VLSI design from Stanford University, the University of California, Berkeley, and private industry.
 The company was renamed Atheros Communications in 2000 and it completed an initial public offering in February 2004, trading on the NASDAQ under the symbol ATHR.

 On January 5, 2011, it was announced that Qualcomm had agreed to a takeover of the company for a valuation of US$3.7 billion.
 When the acquisition was completed on May 24, 2011, Atheros became a subsidiary of Qualcomm operating under the name Qualcomm Atheros.

 Qualcomm Atheros chipsets for the IEEE 802.11 standard of wireless networking are used by over 30 different wireless device manufacturers.

 History

-T-Span Systems was co-founded in 1998 by Teresa Meng, professor of engineering at Stanford University and John L. Hennessy, provost at the time and then president of Stanford University through 2016.
+T-Span Systems, Inc. was co-founded in 1998 by Teresa Meng, professor of engineering at Stanford University and John L. Hennessy, provost at the time and subsequently president of Stanford University.

 The company's first office was a converted house on Encina Avenue, Palo Alto, adjacent to a car wash and Town & Country Village.

 In September 1999, the company moved to an office at 3145 Porter Drive, Building A, Palo Alto.

 In 2000, T-Span Systems was renamed Atheros Communications and the company moved to a larger office at 529 Almanor Avenue, Sunnyvale.
 Atheros publicly demonstrated its inaugural chipset, the world's first WLAN implemented in CMOS technology and the first high-speed 802.11a 5 GHz technology.

 In 2002, Atheros announced a dual-band wireless product, the AR5001X 802.11a/b.

 In 2002, Craig H. Barratt joined Atheros as vice president and in March 2003 became CEO.

 In 2003, the company shipped its 10-millionth wireless chip.

 In 2004, Atheros unveiled a number of products, including the first video chipset for mainstream HDTV-quality wireless connectivity.

+In 2004, Atheros disclosed its Super-G compression protocol to double the performance of 802.11/g.
+This was a major event in this history of the company and drove a great deal of sales and growth.

 In 2005, Atheros introduced the industry's first MIMO-enabled WLAN chip, as well as the ROCm family for mobile handsets and portable consumer electronics.

 In 2006, Atheros announced its XSPAN product line, which featured a single-chip, triple-radio for 802.11n.
 In this same year, they began to collaborate with Qualcomm on a product for CDMA and WCDMA-enabled handsets.

 In 2008, Atheros announced the Align 1-stream 802.11n product line for PCs and networking equipment.

 In 2010, Atheros shipped its 500-millionth WLAN chipset and 100-millionth Align 1-stream chipset.
 They released the first HomePlug AV chipset with a 500 Mbit/s PHY rate.